How do I apply for a job?

 Baltimore’s public school buildings are some of the oldest in Maryland.
 In addition to the structural issues common in aging buildings, many do not have adequate heating/cooling, lighting or potable water, nor proper wiring to support today’s technology needs in the classroom.
 Research shows that students learn best—and achieve their greatest potential—when they have areas for learning that support high-quality instruction; facilities that support current technology and ensure safety and security; a healthy environment with clean air, quality lighting and safe water; and schools that collaborate side-by-side with local neighborhoods.

 A: Some Baltimore public schools will be renovated; others will be completely rebuilt from the ground up.
 Decisions about each school are made based on the condition of each school building, educational goals and other factors unique to each facility.

 Which organizations are involved in leading this effort?

-A: The 21st Century School Buildings Plan is a collaborative effort among Baltimore City Public Schools, Maryland Stadium Authority, City of Baltimore, and Interagency Committee on Public School Construction.
+A: The 21st Century School Buildings Program is a collaborative effort among Baltimore City Public Schools, Maryland Stadium Authority, City of Baltimore, and Interagency Commission on Public School Construction.